mindcruzer/pelican-encrypt-content/README.md

     Title: That one time I robbed a bank
     Date: 1983-04-22
-    Tags: horses, food
+    Tags: crime, banks, imabadass
     Password: correcthorsebatterystaple

 ####Python 3 Support

 I haven't tested this with Python 3 because I'm lazy, but the Python portion of the plugin is not long or complicated.
 If you happen to notice any problems with Python 3 and fix them, please submit a pull request.

+####Earlier versions of Pelican

+There is an older, crappier version of this plugin in the `pelican-3.3` branch.
+Go nuts.